toncho11/ML_examples/README.md

 # ML examples

-A list of examples for Machine Learning:
+A repository of Machine Learning/Data Science code samples:
   * Keras for Deep Learning
   * Transfer Learning with PyTorch for Image Classification
   * EEG ERP Classification